benofben/benlackey/posts/Cheap Plastic Garbage/README.md

 Speed Queen washers seem like a step in that direction.

-We got an Oster blender from Mexico that's follows that model too, though the jar was plastic.
+We got an Oster blender from Mexico that follows that model too, though the jar was plastic.
 The listing is now removed from Amazon.
 I wonder if that was safety regulations or Oster US not wanting the competition.